valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

     *Translate loader upgrade*

     `ngx-translate-multi-http-loader` has been upgraded from version 7 to version 9.
-First of all, the import of `TranslateModule` in the file `app.module.ts` in your implementation needs to be adjusted.
-More specifically, `HttpClient` needs to be replaced by `HttpBackend` in the `deps` of the `loader` of `TranslateModule`.
+This upgrade requires adjustments in implementations of Valtimo: `HttpClient` needs to be replaced by `HttpBackend` in the `deps` of the `loader` of `TranslateModule`.

     #### **`app.module.ts.ts`**